MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-oversharing-tutorial.md

 Action Source:
 ```

-### Create an advanced client setting to exempt these messages for internal recipients
+### Optional: Create an additional advanced client setting to exempt these messages for internal recipients

 You tested your messages by using your own email address as the recipient.
 However, in a production environment, you might choose to display these messages for your specified labels only if recipients are external to your organization.
 You might extend that exemption to partners that your organization regularly works with.